-Insight - Shrinking U.S. labor unions see relief in marijuana industry
+INSIGHT - Shrinking U.S. labor unions see relief in marijuana industry

 By Samuel P. Jacobs and Alex Dobuzinskis

-WASHINGTON/LOS ANGELES The medical marijuana shop next to a tattoo parlor on a busy street in Los Angeles looks much like hundreds of other pot dispensaries that dot the city.
+WASHINGTON/LOS ANGELES, Feb 6 The medical marijuana shop next to a tattoo parlor on a busy street in Los Angeles looks much like hundreds of other pot dispensaries that dot the city.

 Except for one thing: On the glass door - under a green cross signaling that cannabis can be bought there for medical purposes - is a sticker for the United Food and Commercial Workers union (UFCW), the nation's largest retail union.